ridhimasaxena/Data-Visualization-Final-Project/README.md

 ## Open Questions

-I am still working on how to visalize the strongest variable to detect general health and how to categorize general health based on that variable.
+I am still working on how to visualize the strongest variable to detect general health and how to categorize general health based on that variable.
 I think potentially using a regression model and then visualizing what that variable looks like would be useful.